GrischK/GrischK/README.md

 As well as being very confident in dealing with clients, suppliers, and so on, I am also able to work well in a **team environment** as much as **independently** for your projects.

-So please feel free to check out my ongoing projects, and contact me if you would like to discuss **your projects** with me!
+So please feel free to contact me if you would like to discuss **your projects** with me.

+Best regards.

 ## What am I learning right now?
+- Micro-services
+- TypeScript
+- C
-- Python
+- PhP
-- JavaScript
+- Symfony
-- Sass
+- NestJS
-- CSS
+- NextJS

 ## My ongoing projects?
+- CRUD Application for point of interests of a city
+- ToDoList in PhP Symfony
-- Portfolio creation
+- Portfolio with Framer-Motion
-- Creation of a sample blog (project as part of my training)
-- Commercial website (project as part of my training)

 ## What I would like to do?
-Continue my learning process with a training program of:

-- Web and Mobile Web Developer at Bachelor&#39;s level or
-- Application Developer Designer at 3/4 years of higher education level on a work-study program
+- Develop my knowledge in the creation of animations
+- Improvement in TypeScript
+- Getting started with PhP / Symfony
+- Learning C language

 ## How can you reach me?
 1. Email : <grischka.gorski@gmail.com>